Natural Headache & Migraine Relief with Massage Therapy

 To manage chronic headaches or migraines effectively, regular professional massage sessions are essential.

-• Duration: Sessions should typically last 60 to 90 minutes, which allows enough time to address all areas of tension effectively.
+Duration: Sessions should typically last 60 to 90 minutes, allowing enough time to effectively address all areas of tension.

 Importance of Staying Hydrated and Practicing Good Posture